-For more information, see the section on Remote Debugging in your product help.
+For more information, see the section on Remote Debugging in your Enterprise Developer for Visual Studio product help.

 Source Pool View

 The source pool view in Net Express showed all source files available in the project directory, regardless of whether or not they are used in the current build type.
 This view is not available in Enterprise Developer.